 Studying Abroad on an Unaffiliated Program

-If you wish to study abroad in the summer on a Non-NU program, refer to the page NU Summer Programs for important information and application materials.
+If you wish to study abroad in the summer on a Non-NU Summer program, refer to the page Summer Programs for important information and application materials.
 The unaffiliated process only applies to programs that take place during the academic year.

 Step 1: Email the Study Abroad Office

-- Your telephone number.
+- Your contact information, including a telephone number

-Step 2: Complete the unaffiliated application
+Step 3: Complete Part 1 of the unaffiliated application

-You must submit the initial email at least 6-8 weeks prior to the study abroad application deadline.
+You must submit the initial email at least 6 weeks prior to the appropriate study abroad application deadline.
 In some cases, particularly if you are interested in applying directly to an unaffiliated foreign institution, the Study Abroad Office may need to work with the Office of the Registrar and possibly an outside consultant to determine whether or not Northwestern will accept credit in transfer from the institution, and this process can take several weeks.

 No financial assistance (including federal loans, federal grants, Northwestern scholarship, private loans, and other forms of aid) is available through Northwestern for students who participate in unaffiliated study abroad programs or attend unaffiliated foreign institutions, and students are not eligible for payment plans (e.g., 9-Pay) offered by Northwestern.
 Northwestern will not enter into any kind of financial or consortium agreement with another institution for the purposes of processing federal aid for unaffiliated study abroad programs.

-Students receiving financial assistance are strongly encouraged to apply to Northwestern and affiliated programs, and the Study Abroad Office staff is more than happy to advise them on which programs meet their academic needs and personal goals.
+Students receiving financial assistance are strongly encouraged to apply to Northwestern-sponsored and affiliated programs, and the Study Abroad Office staff is more than happy to advise them on which programs meet their academic needs and personal goals.